An improved bound on the Hausdorff dimension of Besicovitch sets in $\mathbb{R}^3$: The structure of Besicovitch sets near dimension

 \subsection{Wolff's Hairbrush estimate and its consequences}

 In this section we will show that every $\eps$--extremal set of tubes must have a certain structure.
 The main tool we will use is Wolff's maximal function estimate at dimension $5/2$.
+The following theorem is a direct consequence of Theorem 1 from \cite{wolff}.